 Students and their guests are not permitted on the roof or ledges of University buildings.
 Violations of this policy will result in disciplinary action.

 Roommates are primarily responsible for resolving their own conflicts.
 The Residence Life Staff is available to assist, if necessary.
-Roommates in conflict MUST first consult their RA before a roommate change can be considered.
-Except in extraordinary circumstances, NO roommate changes are considered until after the first two weeks of class in any semester.
+Roommates in conflict MUST first consult their RA.
+Except in extraordinary circumstances, NO roommate changes are considered until after the first six weeks of class in any semester.
 Only changes based on extenuating and/or irreconcilable circumstances will be considered and must be approved by the Director of Student Affairs.

 No changes can be made until the Office of Student Affairs gives final approval.
 Unauthorized moving and switching keys is not permitted.
 If this occurs, a $150 improper room change fee will be assessed.